kompetenzbolzen/octodns-custom-provider/README.md

 OctoDNS only provides a ZoneFile source.
 This Provider can create a BIND compatible ZoneFile.
 It can NOT be used as a source.
 Use the builtin OctoDNS ZoneFile source instead.

+soa.serial can be used with `env/` keyword to use environment variable as Serialnumber

 Example

 ```